agileware/wp-civicrm-ux/USAGE.md

 - *`redirect_after_login`* - optionally provide a URL to redirect to after login.
 Useful if you have a custom Event registration page, instead of the default CiviCRM event registration page.
 - *`img_src_field`*: the field name the path to the event image.
 This must be a custom text field for CiviCRM events, containing a path relative to the WordPress uploads directory,

-### Removed parameters

-1. REMOVED: `image_id_field`.
-   Nonfunctional parameter to use a CiviCRM custom file field as the event image.
-2. REMOVED: `upload`
-   Override to image upload location.
-Generally only useful in combination with `image_id_field` on CiviCRM installations with unusual data directories.

 ## CiviCRM APIv4 Shortcode

 The CiviCRM APIv4 is directly accessible using the `[ux_cv_api4_get]` WordPress shortcode.
 You can use the CiviCRM APIv4 Explorer to understand how to query CiviCRM using the APIv4.